longyatmok/cuhk-software-engineering-project/README.md

 CSCI3100 (2012 Spring) Introduction to Software Engineering at The Chinese University of Hong Kong
 A WebGL and WebSocket 3D Web Game
+A proof-of-concept WebGL game using Three.js and node-browserify.
+Due to time limitation, server-side (written in node.js) is not well written.

 Requirements
 * Apache